 Database

-Click on the Database node to open the database options of an application.
+Click the Database node to open the database options of an application.

 Table fields dictionary option